 Talking to a Philadelphia Lawyer About Emotional Damages

-If you or a loved one suffered an accident and are dealing with emotional side effects like acute anxiety, PTSD, and other mental complications, you should talk to an experienced Philadelphia personal injury attorney.
+If you or a loved one suffered an accident and are dealing with emotional side effects like acute anxiety, PTSD, and other mental complications, you should talk to an experienced attorney.

 Our firm believes that our client’s emotional damages are just as significant as their physical injuries.
 When we work with our clients, we do our best to ensure that they are always comfortable throughout their legal experience.
 We offer free consultations to all prospective clients to allow them to gauge our practice and make the right steps towards recovery.
 We stand for justice, and we are here for you.

 Injured and dealing with emotional distress?
-Call (267) 457-5570 for a free consultation concerning your case!
+Call (267) 214-8608 or complete an online form for a free consultation concerning your case!